A word or phrase that appears throughout an Arc as a Motif.

 The referral to the alchemists who practised human transmutation as 'sacrifices' is very thinly explained until the relevent plot point.

-Lust's character arc has the arc words "Where did I come from?
+Lust's character arc in the 2003 anime has the arc words "Where did I come from?
 Where will I go?"

 "The truth that lies within the truth" (Dr. Marcoh's cryptic message to Ed).